shawnohare/stash/README.md

-# stash - simply symlink manager.
+# stash - simple symlink manager.

-A simplified iteration of the package symlink manager [GNU stow](https://www.gnu.org/software/stow/) written in POSIX shell script.
+A simplified symlink manager symlink manager similar to [GNU stow](https://www.gnu.org/software/stow/) written in POSIX shell script.
 `stash` is feature minimal since its intended use case is symlinking user configuration files stored in a version controlled repository.
 To this end, directories are created rather than linked, so that data application